Tell us about your research

 What is the one piece of advice you would give to your past self, on the day 1 of this job?

-What’s the coolest factoid about actin-microtubule interactions that I never knew I needed to hear/know?
+What’s the coolest factoid about vascular biology that I never knew I needed to hear/know?